Hello and welcome to the Clan Maclean.

 The Clan Maclean Association has a tradition, started in 1986, of holding a Clan Gathering at Duart Castle on the Isle of Mull, every five years, for the members of the Clan Maclean Associations worldwide.
-The Covid pandemic having forced the postponement of our 2022 gathering until 2023 we have decided to break with tradition and hold an extra Virtual Gathering this year.

 THE CLAN CHIEF